What Is a Junior College

 When it comes to pursuing higher education, you have a ton of options.
 There are four-year universities, community colleges, vocational schools, liberal arts colleges, colleges with special missions, same-sex colleges—seriously, we could go on forevs.

 Another type of higher education you may be unfamiliar with?
 Junior college.
-What is a junior college and why does it deserve a place on your college shortlist?
+Also known as juco, what is a junior college and why does it deserve a place on your college shortlist?
 Let’s take a closer look.

 What Is a Junior College?